 The District did not make any contributions during the fiscal year to OCERS.
-Also, the District did not have an amount due to OCERS based on the most recent funding actuarial valuation dated December 31, 2020.
+Also, the District did not have an amount due to OCERS based on the most recent funding actuarial valuation dated December 31, 2020 (valuation only required every three years).